kubernetes/enhancements/keps/sig-instrumentation/20200415-cardinality-enforcement.md

 TLDR; metrics with unbounded dimensions can cause memory issues in the components they instrument.

 The simple solution to this problem is to say "don't do that".
-We (SIG instrumentation) have already done in our instrumentation guidelines, which specifically states that ["one should know a comprehensive list of all possible values for a label at instrumentation time."](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-instrumentation/instrumentation.md#dimensionality--cardinality).
+SIG instrumentation has already explicitly stated this in our instrumentation guidelines: which says that ["one should know a comprehensive list of all possible values for a label at instrumentation time."](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-instrumentation/instrumentation.md#dimensionality--cardinality).

-Unfortunately it's not that simple.

-First, we (SIG Instrumentation) don't have a mechanism for validating adherence to SIG instrumentation guidelines on metric cardinality.
-This could possibly be remedied by [more active curation of metrics issues (thanks @serathius!)](https://github.com/kubernetes/kubernetes/issues/89788), but we do not yet have a good procedure for this at the moment.

-Even if we did have such a mechanism, I don't believe it would be a sufficient solution since:
+The problem is more complicated.
+First, SIG Instrumentation doesn't have a way to validate adherence to SIG instrumentation guidelines outside of reviewing PRs with instrumentation changes.
+Not only is this highly manual, and error-prone, we do not have a terrific existing procedure for ensuring SIG Instrumentation is tagged on relevant PRs.
+Even if we do have such a mechanism, it isn't a fully sufficient solution because:

-1. metrics changes can be seemingly innocous, even to the most diligent of users (this means it would be hard to catch at review)
+1. metrics changes can be seemingly innocous, even to the most diligent of code reviewers (i.e these issues are hard to catch)
-2. these cardinality issues exist latently; in other words, they're all over the place in Kubernetes already (so even if we could prevent 100% of these occurrence from **now on**, that wouldn't guarantee Kubernetes is free of these classes of issues).
+2. metrics cardinality issues exist latently; in other words, they're all over the place in Kubernetes already (so even if we could prevent 100% of these occurrence from **now on**, that wouldn't guarantee Kubernetes is free of these classes of issues).

 ## Motivation